Abdelouahedb/Gestion-EDT/README.md

 **GestionEDT** is a full-stack web application that helps schools and universities organize their weekly schedules without headaches.
 Create classes, assign teachers, book rooms — and let the system catch every conflict before it becomes a problem.

-Built as a 2-month academic project at **ENSIASD Taroudant** (MGSI program, 2025/2026), with a focus on clean code, real-world security practices, and a UI that doesn't look AI-generated.
+Built as a 2-month academic project at **ENSIASD Taroudant** (MGSI program, 2025/2026), with a focus on clean code, real-world security practices, and with less use of AI.

 ---